kendalllewis/EASM-Scanner/README.md

 Database schema includes tables for hosts, ports, and WhatWeb results, with fields for IP, service details, web plugins, SSL information, etc.

 Grafana JSON Model:
 JSON configuration for creating a Grafana dashboard.
+There are some available in the Grafana public repository, which you can customize once imported.
 Pre-configured panels for visualizing network scan data, including tables and charts for service distribution, host analysis, and web technologies.
 Supports interactive filtering and drill-down capabilities.